Real Name: Doris Smith

 I hope this helps.
 If there's anything else - just let me

-As Larry points out, Donna is today more of a mainstream Christian, and her public appearances have been been mainly Christian activities and events, and she has recorded a few gospel albums.
-Donna is also on the board of the Country Legends Association, which promotes traditional country music.
-Donna has also written a couple of childrens' books, and occasionally makes herself available for personal appearances, but is otherwise pretty much retired from show business.
-Ever since Beverly Hillbillies, she's been pretty scarce on TV and in the movies, and, dang-it, we miss her!
+As Larry points out, Donna was more of a mainstream Christian, especially as time went on after her film and TV career, and her public appearances were mainly Christian activities and events, and she recorded a few gospel albums.
+Donna was also on the board of the Country Legends Association, which promotes traditional country music.
+She also wrote a couple of childrens' books, and occasionally made herself available for personal appearances, but otherwise pretty much retired from show business after Beverly Hillbillies and Frankie and Johnny.
+She is sadly missed!

 Beverly Hillbillies: A Fortieth Anniversary Wing Ding, by Stephen Cox.
 The ultimate book on the series!
 Hundreds of photographs and loads of info!